GitHubNull/genStrGzipFiles/README.md

 # genStrGzipFiles
-Split file words(ascii words) into many char and write into files, and then gzip them.
+Split file words(ascii words) into many chars and write into files, and then gzip them.